Sign Up for a Free Account

 • Deciding on the genetic tests to order can be simplified by narrowing the differential diagnosis and defining the patient’s phenotype.

-• Next-generation sequencing of the whole exome is useful for testing for multiple candidate genes simultaneously or for discovering new, rare disorders.
+• Next-generation sequencing of the whole exome is useful for simultaneously testing for multiple candidate genes or for discovering new, rare disorders.

 • Genetic counseling, informed consent, and insurance preauthorization must be obtained before performing genetic testing.